Harevasu/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import the required library and read the dataframe.
+1. Import the required libraries and load the dataset.
+2. Preprocess the data by extracting features and target variables and normalizing them.

-2.Write a function computeCost to generate the cost function.
+3. Define a cost function to measure the error between predictions and actual values.

-3.Perform iterations og gradient steps with learning rate.

-4.Plot the Cost function using Gradient Descent and generate the required graph.
+4. Initialize model parameters and hyperparameters for gradient descent.
+5. Iteratively update the model parameters using the gradient descent algorithm.
+6. Track the cost function value during each iteration.
+7. Plot the cost function against the number of iterations to visualize convergence.
+8. Test the model on new input data and make predictions.
+9. Interpret the results and validate the model’s performance.
 ## Program:
 ```
 /*